 Most Festive Christmas Cities

 'Tis the season to plan a Christmas vacation with the family, and holiday-centric destinations across the globe offer up gifts that keep on giving -- like a seemingly endless supply of twinkling Christmas lights, traditional hand-crafted gifts, spicy gingerbread and warm mulled wine.
-From the famed Christmas markets of Germany and Austria to New York City's holiday bonanza and New Mexico’s unique holiday traditions mixed with Native American and Hispanic influences, we've highlighted the world's most festive places to spend the Christmas holiday.
+From the famed Christmas markets of Germany to New York City's holiday bonanza, we've highlighted the world's most festive places to spend the Christmas holiday.

 Then immerse yourself in a winter wonderland by going ice skating at the enormous rink on the Rathausplatz plaza, set before the town's stunning town hall building appropriately bedecked in a vibrant display of Christmas lights.
 The plaza also houses the city's largest Christkindlmarkt, or Christmas market, with more than 140 vendors selling everything from wooden toys to candles and pickle jars.
 Finally, be sure to book tickets to celebrate Christmas Mass at the Hofburgkapelle chapel, featuring the world-renowned Vienna Boys Choir.

 It's impossible to escape the Yuletide spirit on a trip to Iceland during the holiday season — a visit to Reykjavik will be filled with an overwhelming amount of Christmas cheer.
 The city goes wild for a good Christmas celebration and starts ringing in the season at the end of November, with the lighting of the town's Christmas tree at Austurvollur square.
 The celebration includes choirs singing carols and the arrival of the first of the "Holiday Lads," 13 Santas who appear throughout town during Lent.